Penge: Governance

 Penge formed a part of the parish of Battersea, with the historic county boundary between Kent and Surrey forming its eastern boundary.
 In 1855 both parts of the parish were included in the area of the Metropolitan Board of Works, with Penge Hamlet Vestry electing six members to the Lewisham District Board of Works.
 The Local Government Act 1888 abolished the Metropolitan Board, with its area becoming the County of London.
 However, the London Government Act 1899 subsequently made provision for Penge to be removed from the County of London and annexed to either Surrey or Kent.
 Accordingly, an Order in Council transferred the hamlet to Kent in 1900, constituting it as Penge Urban District.
 The urban district was abolished in 1965 by the London Government Act 1963, and its former area merged with that of other districts to form the London Borough of Bromley.
 With the creation of the Penge Urban District, Penge New Road (formerly the part of Beckenham Road north of Kent House Road) was renamed Penge High Street.

 The urban district comprised three sub-districts: Anerley, Penge and Upper Norwood.
 It incorporated the whole of Crystal Palace Park except for part of the eastern side running along Crystal Palace Park Road which was then administered by Beckenham Urban District.

 From 1885, the Hamlet of Penge was part of the Dulwich parliamentary constituency, which was then in Surrey, and remained in that seat until 1918, when it was transferred to the new Bromley constituency.
 From 1950, it was part of the Beckenham constituency.
-Since the 2010 general election, Penge has formed part of the Lewisham West and Penge constituency.
+At the 2010 general election, Penge formed part of the Lewisham West and Penge constituency.
+In 2024 it again changed to become part of the new Beckenham and Penge constituency.
 In local government, Penge is contained in the Penge and Cator ward, which had a population of 17,326 in 2011.